 Restrict Computer Use

 As tempted as they might be, it is important that your employees do not access unnecessary websites, especially peer-to-peer file sharing websites, on your company network.
-These are the perfect entry points for cybercriminals.
-Better still, utilize software to restrict access to any websites that are not directly required for your employees to do their jobs.
+These are the perfect entry points for cyber criminals.
+Better still, utilize software and firewalls to restrict access to any websites that are not directly required for your employees to do their jobs.
 Though it may seem too restrictive to you at first, it is the only real way to ensure that your sensitive information stays on your network.

 Enforce Security Policies